teamspatzenhirn/SI/README.md

 ## Examples
 ### Basic usage
-There types and constants for all base units and some derived units:
+There types and constants for all base units and some derived units.
+For only the base units include `SiBase.hpp` for the derived units include `SiExtended.hpp`.

+Example
 ```c++
 Meter<> dist = 1 * meter + 2 * meter;
 Speed<> v = dist / (3 * second);